firefly2442/my-flux-kubernetes/README.md

 so anything for `*.homelab.local` gets forwarded to CoreDNS running in Kubernetes.
 This ensures basic Internet works as normal, but for this specific domain or sub-domains they get forwarded to Kubernetes and CoreDNS to resolve and route.
+TODO: add this to the CoreFile for included stock CoreDNS with k3s

 ## Debugging